Introducing the JobsOhio Research & Development Center Grant Program

-Recently, the JobsOhio Board of Directors approved a new program – the JobsOhio Research & Development (R&D) Grant Program.
-Authorized with $50 million of initial funding, the R&D Grant Program is intended to extend the breadth and strength of Ohio research and development to help spur innovation and job creation.
+Recently, the JobsOhio Board of Directors approved a new program – the JobsOhio Research & Development (R&D) Center Grant Program.
+Authorized with $50 million of initial funding, the R&D Center Grant Program is intended to extend the breadth and strength of Ohio research and development to help spur innovation and job creation.

-Read below for a brief overview of the new Research & Development Grant Program, identification of some of the program's unique features, and guidance on how interested for-profit companies or non-profit research institutes can present R&D Grant proposals to JobsOhio for consideration.
+Read below for a brief overview of the new Research & Development Center Grant Program, identification of some of the program's unique features, and guidance on how interested for-profit companies or non-profit research institutes can present R&D Center Grant proposals to JobsOhio for consideration.

 A New Approach to Research & Development

 JobsOhio’s strategy is focused on nine sectors of the economy – Advanced Manufacturing, Aerospace & Aviation, Automotive, Biohealth, Financial Services, Food Processing, Information Technology, Logistics & Distribution and Shale Energy & Petrochemicals.

 The R&D Center Grant Program will allow JobsOhio to make strategic investments in new R&D Centers that support existing and emerging sectors.
 Examples of R&D Centers could include, among other areas of focus, Additive Manufacturing, Advanced Materials, Aero Propulsion, Smart Mobility, Biomedical, Carbon Fiber, Cybersecurity, Data Analytics, Financial Technology, Energy Storage/Fuel Cells, Internet of Things, Sensors and Unmanned Aerial Systems.